City Council · 9:00 AM · Council Chambers, City Hall

 Mayor and City Council Office

-#39The City Council is considering directing the City Manager to hire a consultant—funded by up to $200,000 from the General Fund Contingency Reserve—to calculate required housing fund contributions under Dallas City Code Section 51A-4.704 for properties at 2600 Singleton Boulevard and 7910 South Central Expressway, with a corresponding fund transfer and appropriation increase in Planning & Development.
+#39Resolution directing the City Manager to procure a consultant to calculate affordable housing linkage fee amounts under Dallas City Code Section 51A-4.704 for properties at 2600 Singleton Boulevard and 7910 South Central Expressway, funded by transferring up to $200,000 from the General Fund Contingency Reserve with a matching appropriation increase in Planning & Development.

-#40Authorizes amendments to the Dallas Housing Resource Catalog to update program statements for the Dallas Housing Finance Corporation and Dallas Public Facility Corporation, clarify Housing Tax Credit Program criteria, remove the discontinued Title Clearing and Clouded Title Prevention Program, and make general formatting edits.
+#40Authorization to amend the Dallas Housing Resource Catalog to update and formalize program statements for the Dallas Housing Finance Corporation and Dallas Public Facility Corporation, clarify Housing Tax Credit Program criteria, and remove the discontinued Title Clearing and Clouded Title Prevention Program.

 Attorney Briefings (Sec.
 551.071 T.O.M.A.)